-Prior authorization is required for all acute rehabilitation services.
+†Prior authorization is required for all acute rehabilitation services.

-Services that are covered for you †Your provider must obtain prior authorization from our plan.
-What you must pay when you get these services Inpatient hospital care (continued) † Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Inpatient hospital care (continued) †

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Elevate Medicare Select (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation.
-Blood - including storage and administration.
+If Elevate Medicare Select (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion with prior authorization. - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used.
-Physician services admit you formally as an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+All other components of blood are covered beginning with the first pint used. - Physician services

+Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.

-You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits .
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435- Medicare-Hospital-Benefits.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
-TTY users call 1-877-486- 2048.
+You can also find more information in a Medicare fact sheet called Medicare Hospital Benefits.
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.

-Services that are covered for you †Your provider must obtain prior authorization from our plan.
-What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
+Inpatient services in a psychiatric hospital

+Covered services include mental health care services that require a hospital stay.
 The plan covers up to 190 days of inpatient psychiatric hospital care in a lifetime.
 Inpatient psychiatric hospital services count toward the 190-day lifetime limitation only if certain conditions are met.
 This limitation does not apply to inpatient psychiatric hospital services furnished in a general hospital.

 Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.

-For Medicare-covered inpatient mental health care stays, you pay: • \$350 copay per day for days 1-5 • \$0 copay per day for days 6-90 • \$816 copay per day for each lifetime reserve day The copays for hospital benefits are based on benefit periods.
+For Medicare-covered inpatient mental health care stays, you pay:

+- \$350 copay per day for days 1-5

+- \$0 copay per day for days 6-90

+- \$816 copay per day for each lifetime reserve day

+The copays for hospital benefits are based on benefit periods.
 A benefit period begins the day you are admitted as inpatient and ends when you have not received any inpatient care for 60 days in a row.
 If you go into a hospital after a benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.
 Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.